balancer/docs/docs/reference/contracts/apis/managed.md

 returns (bool)
 ```

 Returns whether the allowlist for Liquidity Providers in enabled.
+Implemented in `ManagedPoolSettings`.

 ### `isAddressOnAllowlist`